-As continuing healthcare funding solicitors we were interested to read a new report aimed at making the system more efficient
+As specialist Continuing Healthcare funding solicitors we were interested to read a new report aimed at making the system more efficient

 NHS continuing healthcare (CHC) is a package of care that is funded by the NHS for individuals who have a ‘primary health need’.